mb84/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06 15420
 ```

-**If you do not understand the difference between a histogram and a barplot, research the difference between them.
-Make a histogram of the total number of steps taken each day**
+**If you do not understand the difference between a histogram and a barplot, research the difference between them**

+**Make a histogram of the total number of steps taken each day**

 I create the histogram and the barplot of the total number of steps taken each day.